mdelcarlo/es-future/ES6/03-default-parameter-values/index.md

 # Enhanced Object literals

-In ES6 we can set default parameters of our functions.
+In ES6 we can set default parameters to our functions.

 Default arguments in ES6 allow you of assign some defaults of these guys.
 If I run this right now you'll see I'll get undefined, undefined because nothing was passed in for title or author, so when they get logged out they're both undefined.